Inside Earth: The Crust, Mantle, and Core

 What’s inside Earth?

 For example, the heaviest material like iron and zinc are in the core.
 Finally, lighter silicate rocks remain on top to form a crust.

-Now, we know Earth density is highest in the core and lighter in the crust.
+Now, we know Earth’s density is highest in the core and lighter in the crust.
 Let’s start with the lightest which is the lithosphere.

 1. Earth’s crust

-In comparison to other layers, Earth’s crust is thin and rigid.
-It’s mostly made up of rocks with a density from 2.7 to 3.3 g/cm3.
+In comparison to other layers, the crust is mostly made up of rocks with a density from 2.7 to 3.3 g/cm3.
 The lithosphere is split between continental and oceanic crust.
 But both turn out to be very different from each other.

-But continental crust is completely different than oceanic crust.
+But the continental crust is completely different from the oceanic crust.
 Continental crust is thicker and less dense than oceanic crust.
 It’s too buoyant to sink compared to the heavier mantle rock underneath.
 Because continental crust floats on the surface of the mantle, continents can have rocks over 4 billion years old.

 As we move down through the crust into the mantle, we get into denser and heavier rocks.
 It’s not only density.
 But the further we go, the hotter it becomes.

-The mantle’s structure is mostly silicates with density ranging from 3.2 to 5.7 g/cm3.
+The mantle’s structure is mostly silicate with a density ranging from 3.2 to 5.7 g/cm3.
 Because the mantle and crust are made of rock, the transfer of heat is through convection.
-The hotter, fluid mantle causes the less dense crust to rise which consequently results in transfer of heat.
+The hotter, fluid mantle causes the less dense crust to rise which consequently results in the transfer of heat.

 3. Earth’s iron core

 Seismologists suggest that the core is rotating faster than the mantle.
 This plays an important role in generating a magnetic field.
 Like a force field, the magnetic field protects us with a never-ending stream of charged particles from the sun.

 How do we know what’s inside Earth?

 We can’t physically go inside the Earth.
-And unfortunately, light doesn’t travel through rock so we can’t see inside it either.
+And unfortunately, light doesn’t travel through the rock so we can’t see inside it either.

 To overcome this, we use imaging and seismic tomography to see what’s inside Earth.
 During an earthquake, seismic waves pulse through rocks in the crust and mantle.
 Overall, the speed at which the waves travel gives you rock characteristics.